niwo91/wordle_trie/README.md

 ## Possible Future additions
 * Including a menu for the program with the option to add your own dictionary
 * Including an option for input of letters you know are not in the word
+* Including more word possibilities in the standard dictionary